codepath/android_guides/Design-Support-Library.md

 - `TextInputLayout` and `EditText` now includes the ability to add password visibility toggles.  ([[view guide |Working-with-the-EditText#adding-password-visibility-toggles]])

+- Added DiffUtil class for RecyclerView.  ([[view guide|Using-the-RecyclerView#diffing-larger-changes]])

+- Support v4 library modules have been broken apart but cannot be used to reduce APK size because the fragment library still depends on all other related modules.  ([[view guide|Migrating-to-the-AppCompat-Library#overview]])

 - Transitions API backported to Android 4.0 but does not include support for activity/fragment transitions.

 ## References